The Cross-Kernel Margin: A Robustness Measure for Quantum Kernel Methods: Numerical Experiments

-In addition to this, a subset of $20$ points from the Breast Cancer dataset was selected and used to compare the empirical geometric margin value from the real IBM device with $10000$ shots, with our simulated and theoretical values.
-In particular, the $20$ points correspond to the $200$th- to $220$th-placed samples in the dataset.
-This subset yielded a feasible $C'$ range of $[0,16.8)$.
-This particular slice was selected primarily due to its small size and feasibility with the above-mentioned constraints.
+Two subsets of $20$ and $45$ samples, respectively, from the Breast Cancer dataset and one subset of $35$ samples from the Gaussian dataset were used to test the stability bound on noisy kernels obtained from real quantum hardware.
+Kernel matrices were estimated for each subset using the ibm$\_$fez device with $10000$ shots.
+These subsets were also used to perform numerical simulations under increasing local depolarising noise for comparison with the hardware-derived results.
+The relatively small subset sizes were chosen to ensure a computationally manageable number of quantum kernel circuit evaluations while still allowing the bound to be evaluated on hardware-derived kernels.

+These hardware-derived kernels are not intended to validate the local depolarising application of the stability bounds presented in Section \ref{sec: UBLocal}.
+Since the effective noise acting on the real IBM device and the \textit{FakeFez} simulator is not characterised by a known local depolarising parameter, the results obtained using the hardware-derived kernels are reported separately in Table \ref{tab:IBM_results} and should be interpreted as an out-of-model consistency check of the stability framework.
+The corresponding numerical simulations are presented in Figure \ref{fig:IBM_Pert}.

 This numerical experiment was performed using the software development kit, Qiskit \cite{qiskit2024} and the $\text{ibm\_fez}$ device \cite{ibmq}, which is one of the IBM Heron processors.
+Additionally, numerical simulations were also performed using the \textit{FakeFez} simulator, which is a fake $156$ qubit backend with similar calibration properties to the real $\text{ibm\_fez}$ device \cite{ibmq}.
 One unitary layer and two qubits were used with identical preprocessing methods as discussed in Section \ref{sec: MarginGenLink}.
 A unitary layer of gates corresponding to IQP encoding was similarly used to maintain consistency.
-The empirical margin with the theoretical upper and lower bounds was then simulated using the above conditions, for increasing local depolarising noise similar to previous experiments depicted in Figures \ref{fig:upperBounds} and \ref{fig:lowerBounds}.
-The parameters $C_0 =1000$, $\beta=3$ and $m=12$ were used in equation (\ref{Cdef}) to compute the theoretical $C$ value.
-The results are presented in Figure \ref{fig:IBM_Margin}.

-Since the precise level of local depolarising noise from the real IBM device is unknown, we depict the geometric margin as a horizontal green dashed line.
-The upper and lower bounds are depicted as red and black lines, with the empirical geometric margins simulated for various noise levels depicted by the solid blue line.

-Figure \ref{fig:IBM_Margin} suggests that the upper bound is valid for this particular dataset for all values less than the local depolarising noise probability of approximately $0.75$.
-Similarly, the lower bounds appear to be valid for noise values greater than $0.1$, since this is where the lower bound crosses the horizontal line representing the margin obtained using real hardware.
+In this case, however, the kernel elements were computed using a different but equivalent method known as the Inversion Test, and the kernel matrix was returned.
+This method was employed as the density matrices used in the previous numerical experiments are only able to be extracted in simulations, whereas kernel values on real hardware must be estimated via measurement outcomes.